Automorphisms of Hopf manifolds: Introduction

 \section{Introduction}

 We are interested in the automorphism groups of complex manifolds, but they are often very complicated and there is no general approach to them.
 However we can try to consider only their finite subgroups.
-The finite groups are easier to study if they contain abelian subgroups of small indexes, as the structure of finite abelian groups is well known.
+The finite groups are easier to study if they contain abelian subgroups of small indices, as the structure of finite abelian groups is well known.
 That is where the next definition comes from.

-\begin{definition} {\upshape (see \cite[Definition 2.1]{Jordan})} The group $G$ is called Jordan if there exists a constant $C$, such that for any finite subgroup $H \subset G$ there exists an abelian subgroup of $H$ whose index in $H$ is less then $C$. \end{definition}
+\begin{definition}[{see \cite[Definition 2.1]{Jordan}}] The group $G$ is called Jordan if there exists a constant $C$, such that for any finite subgroup $H \subset G$ there exists an abelian subgroup of $H$ whose index in $H$ is less than $C$. \end{definition}

 Note that Definition $\ref{Jordan}$ is not exactly the same as in \cite{Jordan}.
-Unlike \cite{Jordan} we do not ask the abelian subgroup to be normal.
+Unlike \cite{Jordan} we do not require the abelian subgroup to be normal.
 However these definitions are equivalent, because if an abelian subgroup of index $k$ exists, then it is easy to construct a normal abelian subgroup of index at most $k^k$.
 This bound can be easily improved to $k!$ (see \cite[Corollary 1.2]{k^2}), and, with more effort, to $k^2$ (see \cite[Theorem 1.41]{k^2}). \\[-5pt]

 Camille Jordan has proved the following result: